Xcode is a large suite of software development tools and libraries from Apple.

 end

-There are a few files that we don’t want Git to track.
-We can specifically ignore them by adding the files to a global .gitignore
+.gitignoreThere are a few files that we don’t want Git to track.
+We can specifically ignore them by adding the files to a global .gitignore file.

-files are used by Mac OS X to store folder specific metadata information.
+.DS_Store files are used by Mac OS X to store folder specific metadata information.
 They are different for every mac, it means that they often cause conflicts in version controlled folders.

-Since we never want to track .DS_Store files, we can make a global .gitignore
+Since we never want to track .DS_Store files, we can make a global .gitignore file, and tell git to use it for all repositories:

 echo .DS_Store >> ~/.gitignore_global